Opportunity L.A.

 5. Custodial Account (“Custodial Account”): Financial account that incorporates CSAs, established for the benefit of the Student.
 Administered and managed by the CSA Program in accordance with the program Memorandum Of Agreement (MOA).

-6. Incentive (“Incentive”): Any additional CSA funding, not including family or friend’s contributions, beyond the CSA Seed Funds that may be contributed to CSAs based upon specific criteria established and mutually agreed upon by all the Parties, (as defined in the MOA).
-Students may earn Incentives only while enrolled in an eligible LAUSD school.
-Use of all Incentives are subject to the requirements as set forth in Exhibit A, which is attached and incorporated by reference.
+6. Incentive (“Incentive”): Any additional CSA funding, not including family or friend’s contributions, beyond the CSA Seed Funds that may be contributed to CSAs based upon specific criteria established and mutually agreed upon by all the Parties.
+Students may earn monetary Incentives only while enrolled in an eligible LAUSD school.

 7. Legal Guardian (“Legal Guardian”): Someone who is not the child’s parent, however, has legal custody of the child and can provide health, education, and financial decisions on behalf of the child.